thrackle-io/rules-engine/docs/contributorGuides/WORKFLOW.md

 2. Perform development in the previously mentioned branch and push changes to the GitHub repository daily to show progress.
 All commit messages should describe the changes in the commit in such a way that end-users can read when the commit is eventually exposed to the customers.

+    a.
+Get an initial implementation in place.
+Follow check effects pattern and/or [FREI](https://www.nascent.xyz/idea/youre-writing-require-statements-wrong).

+    b.
+Be sure to make use of the solidity [nat spec](https://docs.soliditylang.org/en/develop/natspec-format.html) features to document your code along the way.

+    c.
+Every line of assembly, if utilized, should be commented on and documented as to what it does.

+    d.
+Write initial [tests](https://book.getfoundry.sh/forge/tests).
+Use Foundry's `forge coverage` to see how much of the codebase has been covered by tests.
+Cleanup the implementation based on results.
+Repeat this process until the implementation is complete and the tests pass.

+    e.
+Run the [slither](https://github.com/crytic/slither) static analyzer.
+This will detect if in theory there are holes in the implementation.

+    f.
+Depending on the change, consider writing [fuzz tests](https://book.getfoundry.sh/forge/fuzz-testing).
+A good fuzz test should consider all valid inputs, and include as many state transition assertions as possible (think: is this function monotonically in/decreasing, should it be always less than something else, etc.)

+    g.
+Submit your PR for peer review.

 3. Transitioning to Ready for Review

     a.
 When development is completed for the branch, create/submit a pull request in GitHub for another team member to peer review.